silmarildust/SIP-2024/figures/README.md

 ## Introduction
+In February 2024, the Philippine Center for Investigative Journalism (PCIJ) collected data on the prices and process of booking a Grab ride on different routes and times of day.

 ### Plots
 1. Surge factor over time (split by route or destination, with peaks and dips) - DONE
 2. Surge factor box plot and summary measures - DONE
 3. Surge factor vs travel distance (to confirm correlation, and not travel time because price and therefore surge factor is determined beforehand) - DONE
 4. Surge factor vs ETA and ETT (to check if their payment model still is reasonable even with surges) - DONE
-6. OVERALL plot of surge factor vs time
+5. OVERALL plot of surge factor vs time - DONE
-7. Fare and ETA
-8. ETT vs ETA (can put in fig 3)
+7. ETT vs ETA (can put in fig 3) - DONE
-9. Surge factor split by surge notice (dichotomous)
+8. Surge factor split by surge notice (dichotomous)
-10. LAST: MAKE SEPARATE SPREADSHEETS FOR EACH NOTEBOOK w/ specific data
+9. LAST: MAKE SEPARATE SPREADSHEETS FOR EACH NOTEBOOK w/ specific data

 ## Insights
 ### Notebook 1